 - Bring water or drinks and a trash bag.
 Leave no trash, take everything out to protect park workers.

-Where can I get a copy of the 2020 Fishing Guide?
-The 2020 Fishing Guide is available online at http://www.eregulations.com/connecticut/fishing/.
+Where can I get a copy of the 2021 Fishing Guide?
+The 2021 Fishing Guide has been shipped to locations that sell fishing licenses and many town clerk offices.
+It is available online at Fishing Guide.

 Where can I get my fishing license and trout/salmon stamp?
 We encourage you to get your fishing license online 24/7 through our online licensing system: https://ct.aspirafocus.com/internetsales/.

 Where can I find bait and tackle?
-Aren't all stores closed?
 Many bait and tackle shops, as well as big-box stores that carry bait and tackle, remain open for online sales, curbside pickup, or limited indoor sales.
 Please call ahead for more information.